Website

 Do You Have Any Cover Letter Advice?

+Optional for us.
 Be brief, to the point.
 Give title(s)—if you submit a few pieces, suggest a collective title .
 Do NOT say that we probably won’t like the submission or that you think it doesn’t really fit.
-If true, send it to a better fitting magazine.
+If true, send it elsewhere.

 How Are Submissions Processed In Your Magazine/press?